mikeaalv/cgm_meal_manuscript/README.md

 Analysis, run `run_analysis.r`

 ## dependencies
-Please refer to the [supplementary files]() for the R and Python environment
+Please refer to the [supplementary files]() for the R and Python environment.
+The scripts have been tested on a Mac OS computer.